Vector space summands of lower syzygies: The -dimensional case

-To see this, note that $R$ is not a direct summand of $\omega_R$ and hence, it is not a direct summand of $\omega_R^*$ by~\cite[Lemma 5.14]{dg}.
-Also, $\omega_R^*$ is a second syzygy module and thus, it is a syzygy of a maximal Cohen-Macaulay $R$-module.
-Therefore, by~\cite[Proposition 1.6]{ukt} we get that $\omega_R^*$ is Ulrich. \end{para}
+\begin{proof} To see this, note that \( R \) is not a direct summand of \( \omega_R \) and hence, it is not a direct summand of \( \omega_R^* \) by~\cite[Lemma 5.14]{dg}.
+Also, \( \omega_R^* \) is a second syzygy module and thus, it is a syzygy of a maximal Cohen-Macaulay \( R \)-module.
+Therefore, by~\cite[Proposition 1.6]{ukt}, we get that \( \omega_R^* \) is Ulrich. \end{proof}

+Theorem~\ref{int13'} is a supped up version of our discussion in~\ref{para20241014a} to a higher power of $\fm$.
+In other words, if $\fm$ is Ulrich, then $R$ has minimal multiplicity, which has already been discussed in~\ref{para20241014a}.
+For the proof of Theorem~\ref{int13'} we need the following lemma that follow by the same argument as in the proof of~\cite[Lemma 2.5]{y}.